 Who Should Use Influencers In Their Marketing Campaigns?

 Brands in industries like food and beverage, consumer packaged goods, travel, and even banking have all found success using influencer marketing.
-The key for any brand interested in incorporating it into their own marketing plan is to identify ways to utilize an influencer’s follower base strategically.
-While this may seem daunting, more than 500,000 active influencers are operating on Instagram alone which means there is sure to be at least one who aligns with your brand.
+The key for any brand interested in incorporating it into its own marketing plan is to identify ways to utilize an influencer’s follower base strategically.
+While this may seem daunting, more than 500,000 active influencers are operating on Instagram alone, which means there is sure to be at least one who aligns with your brand.

 The sheer amount of influencers available for brand collaborations has led to segmentation within the influencer industry.
 Mega-influencers are those with over 1 million followers on their social media platforms (usually Instagram, TikTok, or YouTube).
 Macro-influencers have between 500,000-1 million followers; mid-tier influencers have between 50,000-500,000 followers; micro-influencers have between 10,000-50,000 followers, and nano-influencers have between 1,000-10,000 followers.

 All Influencers Are Not Created Equal